Batman Unmasked Wikimedia

 Poor Old Dr. Smith | National Parks In Television Shows

-Jonathan Harris, who plays the original Dr. Smith, dies before production is to begin.
-And, perhaps as a consequence, the concept gets lost (in space?) and never comes to the small screen.
+Jonathan Harris, who portrayed the original Dr. Smith, died before production was set to begin on the new Lost In Space.
+And, perhaps as a consequence, the concept got lost (in space?) and never came to the small screen.

 As Ryan Britt notes in “Lost in Space: Why the Third Time’s the Charm,” In the new Lost in Space, the Robinsons and their fellow stranded colonists aren’t really doing a lot of traveling in space: for nearly 10 full episodes they’re stuck on the same planet.